danielwoodhead/node-api-nestjs/README.md

 # node-api-nestjs

-An example API written with [Nest](https://github.com/nestjs/nest) with:
+An example API written using [NestJS](https://github.com/nestjs/nest) with:

 - docker
 - swagger